''The Encyclopedia is, and always has been, a fraud.

 Violence is the last refuge of the incompetent. - Salvor Hardin's motto

-And then played straight later.
+- And then played straight later.
 Bayta realizes who the Mule really was, and the only way to stop him was to kill Ebling Mis before he revealed what he knew.

-Wham Line: the people of Terminus and the Foundation are confident that Seldon will be able to show them the solution to stopping the Mule, with whom they are at war, and who seems to be unstoppable.
+- In Foundation and Empire, the people of Terminus and the Foundation are confident that Seldon will be able to show them the solution to stopping the Mule, with whom they are at war, and who seems to be unstoppable.
 Then Seldon appears in the Time Vault and says that the Foundation is on the road towards, or already is in, a civil war.

-Xanatos Gambit: The Seldon Plan itself, which continually looms over everything that happens in the trilogy; specifically referenced in Foundation and Empire
+- Xanatos Gambit: The Seldon Plan itself, which continually looms over everything that happens in the trilogy; specifically referenced in Foundation and Empire

-You Can't Fight Fate: The Aesop of "The General"/"Dead Hand" from Foundation and Empire — the protagonists' efforts to halt Bel Riose either fail or outright backfire, but he's stopped at the last moment by impersonal, inevitable Imperial politics.
+- You Can't Fight Fate: The Aesop of "The General"/"Dead Hand" from Foundation and Empire — the protagonists' efforts to halt Bel Riose either fail or outright backfire, but he's stopped at the last moment by impersonal, inevitable Imperial politics.

-You Keep Using That Word: In Foundation and Earth, Bliss, commenting on Trevize's womanizing, calls him an erotomaniac.
+- You Keep Using That Word: In Foundation and Earth, Bliss, commenting on Trevize's womanizing, calls him an erotomaniac.
 In fact, an erotomaniac is someone who is under the delusion of being in a romantic relationship with another.
 The term Bliss is looking for (meaning a man who compulsively sleeps around) is "satyromaniac".

 - Zeroth Law Rebellion: Subverted.
 Daneel tries to keep the Galactic Empire running and stable, but the highly subjective nature of what is "best" for humanity as a whole prevents him from fully utilizing his powers to control the necessary individuals without running afoul of the First Law.
 Which eventually leads him to covertly back the Seldon Plan and Gaia.